CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 - `title`: Title to be used in the interface.
 - `description`: Short description, appears as a subtitle in the interface.
-- `data_directory`: Path to the source files.
+- `data_directory`: Path to the directory containing source files.
 Always get this from the setttings.
+You can also set this to `None`; usually because you are getting source data from an API instead of a local directory.
 - `min_date`, `max_date`: The minimum and maximum dates for documents.
 - `es_index`: the name of the index in elasticsearch.
 - `image`: a path or url to the image used for the corpus in the interface.